The Most Popular New Year’s Resolutions – And How To Achieve Them

 Exercise classes can be hugely motivating and surrounded by other people, you’ll be less likely to knock off early!
 You’ll also be following a professional programme designed to get the most out of your session.
 And there is the added bonus of making new friends!

 And exercising with a friend can be more fun and help to keep you on track as you’ll have made a commitment to them.
 Equally, fitness technology can spur you into action and help drive you towards your goals.
-Exercise apps will tell you how many kilometres you’ve travelled and how many calories you’ve burned, while Fitbits will alert you if you’ve been sedentary for too long.
+Exercise apps will tell you how many kilometers you’ve travelled and how many calories you’ve burned, while Fitbits will alert you if you’ve been sedentary for too long.

 Look at your weekly schedule and determine where you’ll be able to fit in some exercise.
 For super-packed schedules, this might mean getting up half an hour earlier, or meeting friends for a walk rather than a coffee, but it’ll be worth it.
 Once you’ve identified slots for exercise, re-write your schedule – and stick to it!